I/O The Tour: Synopsis

 The tour was split into two sets with no opening act.
 Gabriel began each performance by lighting a campfire situated at the front of the stage.
 Starting with Tony Levin, members of Gabriel's touring band joined him in a semicircle around the campfire behind a projection of the moon to play either "Washing of the Water" or "Here Comes the Flood" depending on the performance.
-This configuration continued for the next song, "Growing Up", after which the band dispersed throughout the stage to play the remainder of the first set, with Manu Katché moving from a Roland HandSonic to a set of Yamaha Drums with Zildjian cymbals.
+On "Washing of the Water", the rest of the band would join in for the song's final chorus, with David Rhodes playing a Guild acoustic baritone guitar.
+The band would remain in the semicircle configuration for the next song, "Growing Up", after which the band dispersed throughout the stage to play the remainder of the first set, with Manu Katché moving from a Roland HandSonic to a set of Yamaha Drums with Zildjian cymbals.

 The stage was augmented by LED screens displaying artwork that Gabriel selected to represent each song.
 Gabriel then performed three songs from i/o, including "Panopticom", "Four Kinds of Horses", and "i/o" and prefaced them with explanations of their origins.
 These songs were followed by "Digging in the Dirt", which showcased trumpet playing from Josh Shpak.
 After a series of additional songs from Gabriel's i/o album, the first set concluded with "Sledgehammer", where Gabriel pretended to strike his head with clenched fists imitating sledgehammers and danced in tandem with Levin and Rhodes.

 "Darkness" served as the opener of the second set, where Gabriel performed behind a transparent scrim, sometimes with only his silhouette visible.
 Gabriel continued to position himself behind the scrim for "Love Can Heal", where a painting by Antony Micallef was also displayed.
 "Road to Joy" followed, which featured artwork by Ai Weiwei.
 Three songs from So were also played during the latter portion of the set starting with "Don't Give Up", with Ayanna Witter-Johnson covering Kate Bush's vocals.
 "Solsbury Hill" served as the set closer and was one of the few songs from Gabriel's first four albums included in the setlist.
 With the exception of certain performances at the end of the North American leg, where "The Tower That Ate People" was played as the first encore, "In Your Eyes" fulfilled that role instead.
 At certain points of the song, LED screens behind the stage displayed projections of the band's zoomed-in eyeballs.
 The final encore for every show was "Biko".
 During the song's outro, the band exited the stage one by one until only Katché remained.